Risk-Informed Drone

 The RIDI Program, which began in 2023, completed approximately 15,000 inspections of SDG&E’s electric power poles and equipment to identify needed repairs or improvements.
 The images obtained provide a different perspective of the tops of poles and infrastructure.
 For example, woodpeckers can hollow out the tops of poles which cannot be seen without drone images.
 Drones help access hard to reach areas that would normally require treacherous hiking.
 Drones also assist with overall asset management.

-The RIDI program, performs approximately 13,000 pole inspections per year.
-The scope is determined by our data scientist using Artificial Intelligence (AI) technology and historical data based on outages, equipment failure, Public Safety Power Shutoffs (PSPS), etc. With this data, we can determine where the highest-risk structures are located within our HFTD service territory due to their risk scores based on the probability and consequence of failure.
+The RIDI program continues to perform approximately 13,000 pole inspections per year.
+The scope is determined by our data scientists using Artificial Intelligence (AI) technology and historical data based on outages, equipment failure, Public Safety Power Shutoffs (PSPS), etc. With this data, we can determine where the highest-risk structures are located within our HFTD service territory due to their risk scores based on the probability and consequence of failure.
 During our flights and assessments, some findings may require us to make the repairs within 24 hours.
 Depending on the repair, an outage may be necessary.

 The safety of our customers, employees and the communities we serve is our highest priority.
 Over the past decade, we have invested more than $5 billion in a variety of safety measures to prevent catastrophic wildfires.
 We are committed to our communities and will continue to strengthen our infrastructure, weather technology and data analysis, and our partnerships and communications with local organizations and municipalities.
 Learn more about our wildfire prevention and mitigation activities in our 2023 Wildfire Mitigation Plan.